anyaevostinar/anyaevostinar.github.io/classes/201-s24/prep-interfaces.md

 ## Readings
-You should read the [reading assignment through Moodle](https://moodle.carleton.edu/mod/lti/view.php?id=903026):
+You should read the [reading assignment through Moodle]():

-* Java for Python Programmers 1.8
+* Java for Python Programmers 1.8.4-1.8.6

 ## Checks
 You should complete the reading checks embedded in the reading assignment on Moodle.